The art of building a structure in stone with any suitable masonry is called stone masonry.

 Stone masonry can broadly be classified into the following two types:

 The stone masonry in which either undressed or roughly dressed stone are laid in a suitable mortar is called rubble masonry.
 In this masonry the joints are not of uniform thickness.
 Rubble masonry is further sub-divided into the following three types:

 Squared rubble masonry

 Random rubble masonry:

-The rubble masonry in which either undressed or hammer dressed stones are used is called random rubble masonry.
+Rubble masonry is the type of stone masonry in which either undressed or hammer dressed stones are used is called random rubble masonry.
 Further random rubble masonry is also divided into the following three types:

 Un-coursed random rubble masonry: